kunklejr/node-extension/README.md

 * object - the object whose registered extensions you wish to use
 * properties - an optional array of property/method names representing a subset of the registered extensions you'd like to use
 * scopeFunction - an optional function within which the specified registered extensions will be applied.
 They are removed after the method returns or throws an exception.

+### registerAndUse(object, extensionObject)

+Register properties of extensionObject as extensions to the object argument and set them up for use.
+It's the equivalent of calling `#register` followed immediately by `#use` without the scoping function argument.

+__Arguments__

+* object - the object against which to register extensions
+* extensionObject - Object containing extension properties/method

+### find(object)

+Find all the extension properties/methods registered against the given object.
+The return value is an object containing all the extension properties/methods.

+__Arguments__

+* object - the object against which you wish to find registered extensions

 ## Built-in Extensions